-O’Brien Homes, Inc. v.
-Town of Lunenburg, et al. - MA Land Court (2018)
+O’Brien Homes, Inc. V. Town Of Lunenburg, et al. – Massachusetts Land Court (2018)

-Johnson & Borenstein represents the owners of two parcels in Middleton who sought to improve the road in front of their properties pursuant to a process adopted by the Town of Middleton Planning Board through regulations titled “Providing Adequate Access to Existing Lots.”
+Johnson & Borenstein, LLC, represents the owners of two parcels in Middleton who sought to improve the road in front of their properties pursuant to a process adopted by the Town of Middleton Planning Board through regulations titled “Providing Adequate Access to Existing Lots.”
 The owners filed a Roadway Improvement Plan with the Middleton Planning Board, which was denied.
-No appeal process was provided in the regulations, so Johnson & Borenstein filed an action in Land Court seeking relief in the nature of certiorari under G. L. c.
+No appeal process was provided in the regulations, so Johnson & Borenstein, LLC, filed an action in Land Court seeking relief in the nature of certiorari under G. L. c.
 249, § 4, (among other grounds) from the denial.
 Presented with a summary judgment motion on behalf of the plaintiffs, the Land Court dismissed the Complaint in its entirety for lack of subject matter jurisdiction.
-Johnson & Borenstein appealed the dismissal to the Appeals Court, which overturned the Land Court’s decision with regard to the certiorari claim, finding that judicial review at this point was appropriate because the landowners had “no alternative avenue for meaningful review of the denial” of the proposed Roadway Improvement Plan.
+Johnson & Borenstein, LLC, appealed the dismissal to the Appeals Court, which overturned the Land Court’s decision with regard to the certiorari claim, finding that judicial review at this point was appropriate because the landowners had “no alternative avenue for meaningful review of the denial” of the proposed Roadway Improvement Plan.
 The Appeals Court also expounded upon the availability of judicial review of a process, that, somewhat like site plan review, has been adopted by certain municipalities without explicit statutory authority and is not directly tied to zoning relief or a building permit application.
 The matter has been remanded to the Land Court for further proceedings.

-Bank of America, N.A. vs. Debora A. Casey, trustee - MA Supreme Judicial Court (2016), First Circuit Court of Appeals (2016)
+Bank Of America, N.A. vs. Debora A. Casey, Trustee – Massachusetts Supreme Judicial Court (2016), First Circuit Court Of Appeals (2016)

-Johnson & Borenstein represented Bank of America, a creditor in the bankruptcy estate of Alvaro M. Pereira.
+Johnson & Borenstein, LLC represented Bank of America, a creditor in the bankruptcy estate of Alvaro M. Pereira.
 Debora Case, the Bankruptcy Trustee, sought to avoid Bank of America’s mortgage on the grounds that the notary acknowledgment was incomplete for lack of the mortgagor’s name.
-Johnson & Borenstein argued that the mortgage, taken in conjunction with an attorney affidavit by the notary to the mortgage, recorded pursuant to G. L. c.
+Johnson & Borenstein, LLC argued that the mortgage, taken in conjunction with an attorney affidavit by the notary to the mortgage, recorded pursuant to G. L. c.
 183, § 5B, gave notice to the Trustee such that the mortgage was a valid secured interest.
 After several appeals, the First Circuit Court of Appeal, seeking clarification of the power and effect of such an attorney affidavit, certified two questions to the Massachusetts Supreme Judicial Court.
-The SJC agreed with Johnson & Borenstein’s argument that, in the circumstances presented by this case, the recorded attorney affidavit, together with the recorded but defective mortgage, provides legally adequate constructive notice to a bona fide purchaser, such as a trustee in bankruptcy.
-The SJC further concluded, as argued by Johnson & Borenstein, that c.
+The SJC agreed with Johnson & Borenstein, LLC‘s argument that, in the circumstances presented by this case, the recorded attorney affidavit, together with the recorded but defective mortgage, provides legally adequate constructive notice to a bona fide purchaser, such as a trustee in bankruptcy.
+The SJC further concluded, as argued by Johnson & Borenstein, LLC, that c.
 183, § 5B, provides a method to correct certain types of errors that may affect the validity of an acknowledgment to a recorded deed or mortgage.
 Based upon the SJC’s answer to the two certified questions, the First Circuit affirmed the District Court’s judgment in favor of Bank of America.

 Giuffre v.
-Deutsche Bank National Trust Co. – First Circuit Federal Court of Appeals (2014)
+Deutsche Bank National Trust Co. – First Circuit Federal Court Of Appeals (2014)

-Johnson & Borenstein represented Deutsche Bank, which held a mortgage on a property on Martha’s Vineyard.
+Johnson & Borenstein, LLC, represented Deutsche Bank, which held a mortgage on a property on Martha’s Vineyard.
 The current homeowner, Giuffre, sought a declaration that the mortgage was void because it had been granted by the former record owner of the property, who obtained the property through what Giuffre alleged was a fraudulent foreclosure scheme.
 Giuffre regained the property after the prior owner sought protection in bankruptcy, although he had been in possession of the property during the entire scheme.
-Thus, Deutsche Bank held legal title to the property pursuant to a mortgage signed not by the current owner of the property, an highly unusual factual situation.
+Thus, Deutsche Bank held legal title to the property pursuant to a mortgage signed not by the current owner of the property, a highly unusual factual situation.
 The First Circuit affirmed a ruling of the District Court that there was no basis in Giuffre’s pleadings to hold Deutsche Bank responsible for the harm the former record owner had inflicted on Giuffre, and awarded costs to Deutsche Bank.

-Drew, et al. v.
-Ferbert, et al. - MA Superior Court (2013)
+Drew, et al. V. Ferbert, et al. – Massachusetts Superior Court (2013)

-Johnson & Borenstein represented a property owner who purchased a property and a result became involved in an ongoing litigation concerning an access easement utilized by several parcels of land in Kingston.
+Johnson & Borenstein, LLC, represented a property owner who purchased a property and a result became involved in an ongoing litigation concerning an access easement utilized by several parcels of land in Kingston.
 The Court determined that our client’s neighbor was creating a nuisance on her property which unreasonably interfered with our client’s use of his land, and granted an injunction preventing further nuisance.
 The Court also determined that the neighbor did not hold an easement across our client’s land.

-Bankowski, Trustee v.
-Wells Fargo Bank, N.A. - MA Bankruptcy Court (2012)
+Bankowski, Trustee V. Wells Fargo Bank, N.A. – Massachusetts Bankruptcy Court (2012)

-Johnson & Borenstein represented a homeowner who had obtained a building permit for a cabana/pool house in the backyard of their home.
-The neighbors objected on the ground that the cabana was not an accessory structure, and therefore violated the Andover Zoning Bylaw, and that the Andover Zoning Board had improperly upheld the Building Inspector’s refusal of the neighrbors' request for zoning enforcement.
+Johnson & Borenstein, LLC, represented a homeowner who had obtained a building permit for a cabana/pool house in the backyard of their home.
+The neighbors objected on the ground that the cabana was not an accessory structure, and therefore violated the Andover Zoning Bylaw, and that the Andover Zoning Board had improperly upheld the Building Inspector’s refusal of the neighbors’ request for zoning enforcement.
 The Land Court ruled that the cabana did not violate the Zoning Bylaw and upheld the decision of the Andover Zoning Board.